InfectedIsm/damn-vulnerable-defi/contracts/unstoppable/README.md

 **⇒ what does that mean ?**
-To stop the lending pool to offer flash loan, we need to block its logic or to remove all its funds If we check the flashLoan function of the pool (UnstoppableLender.sol) we see that there is a require at the end, balanceAfter ≥ balanceBefore
+To stop the lending pool to offer flash loan, we need to block its logic or to remove all its funds If we check the flashLoan function of the pool (UnstoppableLender.sol) we see that there are multiple check, if one of them is always wrong, flashloans are blocked forever.
+For example, we could try to make poolBalance (always) ≠ balanceBefore This is maybe possible because poolBalance is managed by the Lender contract, while balanceBefore is the balance of the Lender on the DVT contract

 **⇒ what are my degree of freedom as an EoA ?**
 I can deploy the Receiver contract who can execute a flashloan from Lender

+**⇒  How does the contract works ?**

+A user create a Receiver contract to be able to get a DVT flashloan from the Lender contract

 user interactable